 Managing workbook changes can be tricky.
 Especially when you add new functionality or refactor large blocks of your workbook.
 Being able to see which parts of your sheets and VBA code have changed between two versions, without having to rely on error-prone workarounds, significantly reduces the risk of introducing unintended changes before starting to use your new functionality as part of your daily operation.See example

 Our mission is to bring the same level of visibility and control to Excel workbook files that Git does out-of-the-box for source code.
-That's why, complementing our on-premise xltrail server product, we created two free products: xltrail client and xltrail cloud.
+That's why, complementing our cloud and on-premise xltrail products, we created a free product: xltrail client.

 xltrail client is a free and open-source Git command line extension, that brings the power of xltrail server to your Git command line.
 With xltrail client you can diff, merge and inspect workbook files on the Git command line. xltrail client is free and open-source, and code and binaries are available on GitHub.